PromptonomyViT: Multi-Task Prompt Learning Improves Video Transformers using Synthetic Scene Data: Experiments and Results

 In our experiments, we compare {\smodel} to several models reported in previous work for the corresponding datasets.
 These include the following methods: BMN~\cite{Lin2019BMNBN}, \textit{I3D}~\cite{carreira2017quo}, \textit{SlowFast}~\cite{slowfast2019}, as well as the state-of-the-art transformers -- \emph{SViT}~\cite{avraham2022svit}, \emph{TimeSformer}~\cite{gberta_2021_ICML}, \emph{ViViT}~\cite{arnab2021vivit}, and \emph{MViTv2}~\cite{li2021improvedmvit}.

 Additionally, we explore two alternative ViT-based baselines.
 First, we consider a model we call \emph{MViTv2 multi-task (MViTv2 MT)}, and is perhaps the simplest application of ViT to our task.
 It augments the MViTv2 model with multiple prediction heads (one per synthetic task) operating on the CLS token, but \textit{does not use additional task prompts}.
 The prediction heads have the same architecture as $H_i$ used in {\smodel}.
 We also consider a model we refer to as \emph{MViTv2 VPT}, which is an implementation of the VPT~\cite{Jia2022VisualPT} approach for action recognition.
-This is a simple prompt-based approach that utilizes the additional task prompts included in PViT but does not use additional synthetic data and \emph{keeps the backbone frozen}.
+This is a simple prompt-based approach utilizes the additional task prompts included in PViT but does not use additional synthetic data and \emph{keeps the backbone frozen}.
 The advantage of MViTv2 VPT is training efficiency, as fewer parameters are used in training.
+Considering VPT trains only a few parameters, we assume that the parameters are insufficient to account for differences between pretraining (K400) and target datasets (AVA, SSv2).
+This is in marked difference to the case of images where VPT worked (their pretraining and target benchmarks are similar in distribution and tasks).
+Nevertheless, we still find it important to evaluate their method in our setting.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}